 Los Angeles is at risk for multiple disasters.
-Disaster preparedness not only consists of having a survival kit in your home, place of business, and your car, but it is also knowledge that can travel with you wherever you go.
+Disaster preparedness not only consists of having a survival kit in your home, place of business, and your car, but it is also the knowledge that can travel with you wherever you go.
+The LAFD Community Emergency Response Team (CERT) Unit provides disaster preparedness training courses throughout the City free of charge, year-round.
+Training course options range from in-depth multi-week CERT Training to single-day courses on various emergency preparedness topics.

 — Find Your Station